jamesgreulich8/InmateInk/replit.md

 ## Overview

 This is a full-stack web application that provides a digital mail service for sending letters to incarcerated individuals.
 Users can compose letters online, and the service handles printing and physical delivery to correctional facilities.
-The application features subscription-based pricing, content moderation, and administrative oversight.
+The application features subscription-based pricing, content moderation, administrative oversight, and print-ready PDF generation.

+## Recent Updates (August 2025)

+- **PDF Generation System**: Added complete PDF generation with print-ready formatting for 8.5x11 paper
+- **Letter Preview**: Users can preview formatted letters before submission in both compose and dashboard views
+- **Free Pay-Per-Letter**: Changed pay-per-letter pricing to $0.00 for testing email notification functionality
+- **Email Notifications**: Fully functional Gmail SMTP integration with admin alerts and user confirmations

 ## User Preferences